kkbhav/react-native-sms-retriever-android/README.md

 import RNSmsRetrieverAndroid from 'react-native-sms-retriever-android';

 /*
- * Returns app signature, which is used to identify the SMS sent from your server
+ * Returns app signature array, which is used to identify the SMS sent from your server
- * SMS body Example: "<#> Your ExampleApp code is: 123ABC78 FA+9qCX9VSu"
- * The last part of above example is your app signature
  * callback: (optional) to receive signature array
  */
 const signatureArray = await RNSmsRetrieverAndroid.getAppSignature(callback);